 So what do you think?

-Personally im pretty passionate about using natural products to clean my home and I’ve been using salt, vinegar, lemons and bicarb for years.
+Personally, im pretty passionate about using natural products to clean my home and I’ve been using salt, vinegar, lemons and bicarb for years.
 What about you?
 Have you tried it?
-If so what is your favorite no toxic cleaning material?
+If so what is your favourite no toxic cleaning material?

 We would love to hear your results and hear about any great tips or stories you have to share with others who want to go green, or greener.
 After all, what works for you might help someone else.